PixsysBE/DynamicDockerCompose/README.md

 ﻿# Dynamic Docker Compose

-Dynamic Docker Compose allows you to dynamically retrieve values of your custom variables before passing them to [Docker Compose](https://docs.docker.com/compose/).
+Dynamic Docker Compose allows you to dynamically retrieve values required by your [Docker Compose](https://docs.docker.com/compose/) and Dockerfile.

-Variables values are passed as parameters in your Powershell script or can be stored in your in your .env file.
+It will look in different locations and set new environment variables so they can be used when creating your container.

+The variables values can be retrieved in 3 different ways:

+- By passing them as dynamic parameters when calling the Powershell script
+- By storing them in a .env file
+- Using the default locations, the script will try to find specific paths

-> This tool is suited to quickly dockerize .net core applications, but you can customize scripts for your needs.
+> This tool is suited to quickly dockerize .net core applications, but you can customize scripts depending on your needs.

 ## Application General Structure